schaui6/phase-0/week-4/nums-letters.md

 ##What is an integer?
 What is a float?

-An interger is a whole number without a decimal and a float is not a number with a decimals such 7.2.
+An interger is a whole number without a decimal and a float is a number with a decimal such 7.2.

 ##What is the difference between float and integer division?
 How would you explain the difference to someone who doesn't know anything about programming?